 German is a USPTR Performance Instructor and is certified with the International Coaches Institute as a Professional and Competition Coach- offered by the Sanchez-Casal Academy and validated by RPT and USPTA.
 Prior to relocating to the Seattle area, German coached at the Sanchez-Casal Academy in Naples, Florida with high performance junior players who where actively participating in national and ITF tournaments.

 Tennis Professional, Junior Team Tennis Coordinator and Coach, and Tournament Director

-Currently Anson is the Tennis Director of Newport Hills Swim & Tennis Club, and the Head Tennis Coach for The Bear Creek School’s Boys & Girls Tennis Teams where he was awarded 2014 - 2015 Coach of the Year for coaching The Bear Creek School's Varsity High School Boys Tennis in the Emerald City League.
+Anson has served as the Tennis Director of Newport Hills Swim & Tennis Club, and the Head Tennis Coach for The Bear Creek School's Boys & Girls Tennis Teams where he was awarded 2014–2015 Coach of the Year for coaching The Bear Creek School's Varsity High School Boys Tennis in the Emerald City League.
 In addition both Boys and Girls Tennis Teams won the Best Sportsmanship Awards for our league.